-The latest video game console, child-sized oven or interactive stuffed critter might be the hottest holiday gifts for your kids or grandkids this year, but when it comes to lifelong memories, such material gifts often get forgotten.
+The latest video game console or interactive stuffed critter might be the hottest holiday gifts for your kids or grandkids this year.
+But when it comes to lifelong memories, such material gifts often get forgotten.

 According to Pape, there are plenty of great reads for kids five and under who are just starting to formulate a concept of money.
 Among them are The Berenstain Bears’ Dollars and Sense, by Stan and Jan Berenstain, in which Mama gives her cubs an allowance and guides them through the consequences of impulse spending.

 Another book for teaching kids about money is Benny’s Pennies, by Pat Brisson.
 In story and in rhyme, the book is about Benny, a small boy, who uses five different pennies to buy gifts that are meaningful to him.
 A rose for his mother, a cookie for his brother, a paper hat for his sister, and so on.

 For die-hard Dr. Seuss fans, there’s One Cent, Two Cents, Old Cent, New Cent: All about Money, by Bonnie Worth.
 It’s the one where the Cat in the Hat explains the history of money and how coins are minted.

 Money gift ideas for kids aged 7 to 12: Give games

 Board games such as Monopoly provide great doorways into the discussion of money, says Pape.

 “They provide teachable moments, where kids learn about taking risks in finance, even if it’s with play money,” he says.
 “They also learn that sitting on the most cash doesn’t mean you’ll win the game.”

 For older kids in this group, between the ages of nine and 11, you might consider a more complicated board game such as Settlers of Catan.
 This game involves building colonies, cities and roads by trading resources and materials such as brick, lumber, wool and grain.